 by Matt Slick

-The Greek word used in many Bibles which is translated into "cross" is the Greek word "stauros" which means, "an upright stake, esp. a pointed one, a cross."2 The word itself, therefore, can be used for a stucture of either shape.
+The Greek word, which in many Bibles is translated as "cross," is the Greek word "stauros" which means, "an upright stake, esp. a pointed one, a cross."2 The word itself, therefore, can be used for a stucture of either shape.
 The details of the narrative, however, give us a clearer picture.
-If a stake were used, instead of a cross, then Jesus' hands would have been placed above His head with a nail driven through His wrists.
+If a stake were used instead of a cross, then Jesus' hands would have been placed above His head with a nail driven through His wrists.
 Since the wrists would most likely overlap, only one nail is needed through both wrists.
 However, John 20:25 says,

 "The other disciples therefore said unto him, 'We have seen the Lord.
 But he said to them, except I shall see in his hands the print of the nails, and put my finger into the print of the nails, and thrust my hand into his side, I will not believe.'"